Health Insurance in Malaysia for Expats: What You Need to Know in 2023

 There are quite a few sites that review insurance plans in Malaysia and lay out their pros and cons.

-This is a list of sites I used when researching Malaysian health insurance plans.
+I used this list of sites when researching Malaysian health insurance plans.

 • Bbazaar